 Types of Medical Practitioners Who Commit Medical Malpractice

-Negligence can occur out of ineptitude, lack of skill, or sheer carelessness, and it can occur at the hands of anyone involved in a patient’s care, including:
+Negligence can occur out of ineptitude, lack of skill, or sheer carelessness, and it can happen at the hands of anyone involved in a patient’s care, including:

 - Lab technicians